apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 - Modify either `application.properties` or the runtime environment to reference the `attribute-resolver.xml` resource via a property.
-This is a comma seperated list of resources to use for the configuration:
+This is a comma separated list of resources to use for the configuration:

 ```shell
 -Dcas.shibAttributeResolver.resources=classpath:attribute-resolver.xml